Pedro Valiente

 Cuba 15 was another standout success.
 The LA Times described it as "as delightful as anything I’ve seen upon a television screen," while Amy Taubin of The Village Voice praised its protagonist: "We learn more from her in 15 minutes than from a half-dozen feature documentaries."
 Valiente produced Cuba 15 by Elizabeth Schub, which won both the Jury and Audience Awards for Best Short Film at Berlinale (Panorama) and screened at more than 40 festivals.
 He also collaborated on projects produced by Steven Soderbergh and Spike Lee, and worked with NBC’s Saturday Night Live, Time Warner, Vivendi Universal, and The Rockefeller Foundation.
 He co-produced Forgetful, featuring Ana Torrent and Gal Soler, which won 16 awards.

-Valiente has also held roles in higher education: International Relations Director at New York Film Academy; Program Leader of BA (Hons) Contemporary Media Practice at Arts University Plymouth (UK); and Media Director for a European arts project at Universidad Carlos III de Madrid.
-He has contributed to edX MIT/Harvard University’s Film MOOC and lectured internationally, including at Tecnológico de Monterrey in Mexico.
-He holds a PhD in Audiovisual Creativity and Production, and MAs in Cinema Studies and Journalism, and training in filmmaking, performing arts, and visual arts in the US and UK."
-I IMDb
+Valiente has also held roles in higher education: International Relations director at New York Film Academy, program leader of BA (Hons) Contemporary Media Practice at Arts University Plymouth (UK), and European Project media director at Universidad Carlos III de Madrid.
+He has contributed to edX MIT/Harvard University, and lectured internationally, including at Tecnológico de Monterrey in Mexico.
+He holds a PhD in Audiovisual Creativity and Production, and MAs in Cinema Studies and Journalism, and training in filmmaking, performing arts, and visual art in the US and UK."

 WORK